JavaTMP/JavaTMP/readme.md

-# Java Bootstrap Template
+# JavaTMP Bootstrap Template
-Java Bootstrap admin and dashboard template built using HTML 5 , CSS 3 , jQuery , Bootstrap 4 and Java.
+JavaTMP Bootstrap admin and dashboard template built using HTML 5 , CSS 3 , jQuery , Bootstrap 4 and Java.

 First of all I'd like to thank You For Purchasing JavaTMP - Java Bootstrap Template, I hope you like it and find it easy to work with.